bruce-kelly/bruce-kelly/README.md

-- 👋 Hi, I’m @bruce-kelly
+- Hi, I’m @bruce-kelly
-- 👀 I’m interested in Data Science & Analysis, Machine Learning, and Artificial Intelligence.
+- I’m interested in Data Engineering, Machine Learning, and Artificial Intelligence.
-- 🌱 I’m currently studying NLP & Deep Learning concepts
-- 💞️ I’m looking to collaborate on any open source projects that need DA/DS work, and I am open to employment opportunities as well.
+- I’m currently studying Data Architecture in Azure, specializing in Cloud Data Warehousing using T-SQL, Azure Functions, Python, and Databricks

 - 📫 Reach me at tri.bfk@gmail.com
-- !!
-See my Tableau Portfolio here: https://public.tableau.com/app/profile/bruce.kelly2199#!/

 <!---
 bruce-kelly/bruce-kelly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.